beyg1/agents-sdk-mcp/README.md

 # Agents SDK MCP Project

 This project is an implementation of the **Model Context Protocol (MCP)** using the OpenAI Agents SDK, but configured to leverage the free Gemini API from Google AI.
-It's designed as a learning resource for students interested in AI agents, MCPs, and integrating large language models (LLMs) with external tools and data sources.

-## What is MCP?

-MCP (Model Context Protocol) is a standard for connecting AI models to external data sources, tools, and resources.
-This allows agents to interact with the world beyond just text generation, enabling tasks like reading documents, editing files, and accessing structured data.

 ### Why MCP Matters for Beginners

 As a student, think of MCP as the "bridge" that turns your AI from a simple chatbot into a powerful assistant.
 Without MCP, AI models like Gemini or GPT can only generate text based on what they've been trained on.
 But with MCP's core primitives—**tools**, **resources**, and **prompts**—your AI can:
-- **Perform Actions**: Use tools to read, edit, or manipulate data in real-time.
+- **Perform Actions**: Use TOOLS to read, edit, or manipulate data in real-time.
-- **Access Data**: Fetch resources like documents or databases to inform responses.
+- **Access Data**: Fetch RESOURCES like documents or databases to get accurate responses.
-- **Follow Templates**: Use prompts to ensure consistent, high-quality outputs for common tasks.
+- **Follow Templates**: Use PROMPTS to ensure consistent, high-quality outputs for common tasks.
 This design is crucial because it enables AI to handle real-world scenarios, such as automating document processing or integrating with APIs, making it a foundational skill for building advanced AI applications.

-In this project, we build a simple MCP server that provides tools for document management and a CLI chatbot that uses these tools via an MCP client.
-By the end, you'll understand how to set up and extend your own MCP-based system.

 ## Prerequisites

 Before getting started, ensure you have:
 - Python 3.13 or higher
 - `uv` package manager (for managing dependencies and virtual environments)
 - A Google AI API key (free tier available for Gemini models)